Street art comprising: graffiti wall, and ‘woolly wall’ in mixed media

 - “Freefall Climate Graffiti” Workshop 1: Climate Science and Street Art

-- Press for “Freefall Climate Graffiti”
+- “Freefall Climate Graffiti” in Reconnect magazine

 - Press Release – “Freefall Youth Group to graffiti Phoenix with climate message during Art Week Exeter”